Poisoning in dogs (types, tips & symptoms)

 If possible, look for a helper.
-Especially with large four-legged friends help will be necessary.
+Especially with large four-legged friends, help will be needed.

-To be as prepared as possible and act quickly.
+To be prepared as well as possible and to act quickly.
 Poisoning in dogs is not an easy subject and must be taken seriously.
-This is a first guide, but the veterinarian should always be your main point of contact.
+This is a first guide, but the veterinarian should always be your first port of call.

-However, we can recommend that you always have a pack of charcoal tablets at home for safety and first aid.
+In any case, for safety and first aid, we recommend that you always have a pack of charcoal tablets at home.